Asymptotic covariances for functionals of weakly stationary random fields: Abstract

 As an application, we combine this result with existing limit theorems to obtain multi-dimensional limit theorems for non-linear functionals of stationary Gaussian fields, in particular proving new results for the Berry's random wave model.
+At the end of the paper, we also show how the problem for $A$ with a general continuous covariance function $K$ can be reduced to the same problem for a radial, continuous covariance function $K_{\text{iso}}$.

 The novel ideas of this work are mainly based on regularity conditions for (cross) covariograms of Euclidean sets and standard properties of regularly varying functions.